HL7/kindling/README.md

 ## Extensions

-The FHIR IG 'fhir-extensions' is tightly integrated into this build.
+The FHIR IG 'fhir-extensions' is tightly integrated into the core spec that this project builds.